seedstack/website/content/docs/business/manual/assembler/modelmapper.md

 ## Can I see some code ?

-An example from the showcase.
+Below is an example from the [Web application sample](https://github.com/seedstack/store-webapp-sample).
 The Product contains a field `entityId` and a field `categoryId`, but the representation only contains a field `id`.
 So ModelMapper doesn't know which field match.

 To fix this, extend `ModelMapperAssembler` and add a `PropertyMap` to the `modelMapper`.